NAMASTE ! TREK THE HIMALAYA & BEYOND IN 2010:

 We start along the shady boulevards and French-style architecture of Hanoi, then embark on a boat cruise in the haunting waterscape of Halong Bay.
 The trip continues to unfold among the colorful minority hill tribes of Sapa, ancient monuments of My Son, the charming old port city of Hoi An, and cosmopolitan Saigon.
 Join us in this exotic land, rich in exciting history and unique culture.

-An Odyssey In Vietnam Day-To-Day Itinerary Detail:
+North To South In Vietnam Day-To-Day Itinerary Detail:

 Pre Trip Days: